 Taking place since the turn of the previous century, Philippine Days is one of the Lower Mainland’s longest-running annual events and is worth checking out.
 In good years, with sunny weather, the festival attracts as many as 20,000 people over the two days from across the Lower Mainland and further afield.

-Philippine Days is a fairly simple festival, but interesting, especially for folk with Filipino connections.
+Philippine Days is a fairly simple festival, but interesting, especially for folks with Filipino connections.
 Expect to see lots of businesses and other types of vendor and information booths.

-The festival always takes place on the second weekend in June.
+The festival usually takes place on the second weekend in June.
 That’s because June 12th is Philippine Independence Day (and has been ever since 1898).
+However, the 2023 festival happened about one month later.

-Interesting to note is the fact that over 5% of the population of Metro Vancouver claims Filipino decent, which places it in 9th place among countries of ancestry in the region.
+Interesting to note is the fact that over five percent of the population of Metro Vancouver claims Filipino decent, which places it in ninth place among countries of ancestry in the region.

 Philippine Festival

 Philippine Days features entertainment by a wide range of Filipino and other local artists and performing arts groups.
-A couple of years ago there were short promotional concerts by the Day Trippers – a Beatles Tribute Band – and the Music of ABBA by the group ARRIVAL.
+A few years ago there were short promotional concerts by the Day Trippers – a Beatles Tribute Band – and the Music of ABBA by the group ARRIVAL.

 Other Information

-For more information about the Filipino event, see the Philippine Days Festival Facebook page.
+For more information about the Filipino event, see the Philippine Days website.

 For other festivals and major events at other times of the year, check out Vancouver’s Festivals and Events Calendar.
 And for ideas on other things to do while in the area, check out Vancouver’s North Shore.